-Over the festive period an increase in alcohol consumption and pressure within families can lead to physical abuse within relationships.
-It can also be a catalyst for psychological abuse with coercive and controlling behaviour creating fear in relationships and households in Merseyside.
+During the festive period an increase in alcohol consumption and financial pressure within families can lead to physical abuse within relationships.
+It can also be a catalyst for psychological abuse with coercive and controlling behaviour creating fear in relationships and homes.

-It has been a challenging year but we don’t want anyone to suffer in silence and we want to reassure victims that we are still here to support them throughout the festive period.
+It has been a challenging year, but we don’t want anyone to suffer in silence and we want to reassure victims that we are still here to support them throughout the festive period and beyond.
 We can listen and we can take action.

-Detective Inspector Darren Taylor from Investigations said: "Domestic abuse is a complex issue and can take many forms including psychological, financial, sexual, emotional and physical.
+Detective Inspector Yoseph Al-Ramadhan said: "Domestic abuse is a complex issue and can take many forms including psychological, financial, sexual, emotional and physical.
 Alcohol and drugs are never the root cause of domestic abuse nor can they ever be used to justify it.
 However, we do know that people being intoxicated can trigger domestic incidents or escalate them to a violent level and that is why we have put extra measures in place during the festive season.